census-instrumentation/opencensus-go/README.md

 ### Propagating a tag map in a context

-To propagate a tag map to downstream methods and downstream RPCs, add a tag map to the current context.
+To propagate a tag map to downstream methods and RPCs, add a tag map to the current context.
 NewContext will return a copy of the current context, and put the tag map into the returned one.
 If there is already a tag map in the current context, it will be replaced.